Rabban Hormizd Monastery: History of the monastery

 Gabriel Dambo was murdered in 1832 by the soldiers of Mohammed Pasha, the Kurdish emir of Rawandouz.
 In 1838, the monastery of Rabban Hormizd and the town of Alqosh were attacked by the Kurds of Soran and hundreds of Assyrian Chaldeans died and in the 1843 the Kurds started to collect as much money as they could from Christian villages, killing those who refused: more than ten thousand Christians were killed and the icons of the Rabban Hormizd monastery defaced.

 The library of the convent of Rabban Hormizd was rich in Syriac manuscripts.
 In 1828, many of these manuscripts were looted and broken up by Moussa Pasha, who had imitated the emir of Rawandouz in revolting against the Turks.
 In 1868, 147 volumes, manuscripts and prints, suffered the same treatment from Ismael Pasha, the successor of Moussa Pasha.
 The monks went on anyway to buy and copy manuscripts, thus forming an important library.

 Description of the monastery in 1890

 E. A. Wallis Budge, who visited Rabban Hormizd Monastery in 1890, describes the monastery with these words:

 The new monastery

 The monastery of Rabban Hormizd was too exposed to attack to remain a functioning monastery, and was also a symbol of a turbulent time.
-Patriarch Joseph Audo decided to replace it, and in 1859, with financial assistance from the Vatican, built a new monastery of Notre Dame des Semences (Our Lady of the Seeds) in a safer plain site near Alqosh, about one mile from the ancient monastery.
+Patriarch Joseph Audo decided to replace it, and in 1859, with financial assistance from the Vatican, built a new Monastery of Our Lady of the Seeds in a safer plain site near Alqosh about one mile from the ancient monastery.
 The new monastery quickly replaced Rabban Hormizd as the principal monastery of the Chaldean Church, and most of the monks moved to the new location.